CivicActions/ssp-toolkit/docs/ssp.md

 ##### AWS

-In this architecture, AWS CloudTrail is enabled, which provides the basis for audit processing within the infrastructure.
+In this architecture, AWS CloudTrail is enabled, and provides the basis for audit processing within the infrastructure.

-AWS built-in features include customer alerting of CloudTrail and other service failures through the AWS Service Health Dashboard (http://status.aws.amazon.com) and through optional RSS feeds subscribed to by customers, as well as through email and other direct alerts to root account owners for events deemed critical enough for direct contact, per AWS internal Incident Response and corporate communications processes.
+AWS built-in features include customer alerting of AWS CloudTrail and other service failures through the following: - AWS Service Health Dashboard (http://status.aws.amazon.com) - RSS feeds to which the customer organization can subscribe - email - alerts sent directly to the AWS account *root user* for critical events - AWS internal Incident Response and corporate communications processes

 ### AU-6: Audit Review, Analysis, And Reporting